forcedotcom/salesforcedx-vscode/contributing/developing.md

 ### .nvmrc

-Our nvmrc specifies the minimimum node version required to run the project.
+Our nvmrc specifies the minimum node version required to run the project.